anthonybrown/Express_site-simple-wireframe/README.md

 this is just my own boilerplate code for an blog like appliction built on top of Express and Nodejs with mongo as a no-sql solution

+## Leaflet
+ I'm using leaflet, a mobile friendly javascript map solution